 Emergency Dentist On Standby in Owings Mills

 Dental emergencies can happen in an instant in the form of a sudden injury, or they may develop gradually over time until the pain you’re experiencing is unbearable.
 Whatever the situation is, the last thing someone wants to hear when they or their loved one are in pain is that their chosen dentist can’t see them for weeks.
-At Dolfield Dental, our doctors make every effort to not only see patients on the same day as their initial call but also relieve their pain as soon as possible.
+At Dolfield Dental of Owings Mills, our doctors make every effort to not only see patients on the same day as their initial call but also relieve their pain as soon as possible.
 Please don’t hesitate to see an emergency dentist and contact us if you’re in Owings Mills, MD or a surrounding area!

 Of course, you may not be able to reach our office right away.
 Here are some helpful tips for what to do when faced with some of the most common emergency situations our team sees: